 Licensed Drone Pilots providing aerial photos are helping construction companies find new ways to save money and increase profits.

-Recent advances in drone technology and cloud-based imaging are making huge changes in the construction industry.
-Essential tasks that once took days and often cost thousands of dollars to complete can now be done in hours at a fraction of the cost.
+Drone technology and aerial imaging are making huge changes in the construction industry.
+Essential tasks that once took days and often cost tens of thousands of dollars to complete can now be done in hours at a fraction of the cost.
 As a result, construction companies that utilize drones in their project workflow are gaining a huge advantage over those that don’t.
-Armed with the proper software and tools, a licensed drone pilot can bring efficiency and massive cost cutting throughout a project from pre-bid inspection to final completion.
+Armed with the proper software and tools and mapping experience, a licensed drone pilot can bring efficiency and massive cost cutting throughout a project from pre-bid inspection to final completion.

 Here are 3 Ways Drones Can Save You Big $ on Your Next Construction Project

 Pre-bid Job Site Inspection

 Traditionally, when a company used aerial imagery in a construction bid it was either pulled from satellite imagery or if higher resolution and current accuracy is needed, it was contracted through a pilot flying a helicopter or Cessna airplane.
 The low cost benefits of satellite maps are often overshadowed by a lack of current data and accuracy.
 Hiring a pilot can ensure the latest images but rarely goes beyond a few static images and can’t produce the finer detail provided by drone imagery.